gnaeus/knockout-decorators/README.md

 ```
 Functions from `ko.observableArray` (both Knockout-specific `remove`, `removeAll`, `destroy`, `destroyAll`, `replace`
 and redefined `Array.prototype` functions `pop`, `push`, `reverse`, `shift`, `sort`, `splice`, `unshift`)
-are also presents in decorated poperty.<br>
+are also presents in decorated property.<br>
 They works like if we invoke them on hidden `ko.observableArray`.

 And also decorated array has: